Andy4495/TI_Platform_Cores_For_Arduino/README.md

 #### Note

 1. This version of the package index is [loaded][12] by Energia23 when using the Board Manager menu item in Energia.
 Note that the filename loaded as-is (`platform_index.json`) does not conform to the [Package Index Specification][7] naming convention.
 It is renamed here with a valid name.
 2. `package_msp430_elf_GCC_index.json` is an alternate package index file which defines 2.0.x versions of the msp430 platform.
 The 2.0.x vesions are not part of the official Energia application and use a much newer GCC compiler (V2.x) which supports C99.
 This package index file only includes definitions for msp430 and not any other platforms.
-This [thread][11] explains the differences and the file can be [downloaded][10] from the Energia team.
+This [thread][11] explains the differences and the file can be [downloaded][10] from the Energia.

+### Board Package Files

+Located in the [`boards`][14] directory.

+These files are referenced by the package index json files.

+- `msp430-1.0.5.tar.bz2`
+- `msp430-1.0.6.tar.bz2`
+- `msp430-1.0.7.tar.bz2`
+- `msp430elf-2.0.7.tar.bz2`
+- `msp430elf-2.0.10.tar.bz2`
+- `tivac-1.0.3.tar.bz2`
+- `tivac-1.0.4.tar.bz2`

-### Board Platform Compiler and Tool Versions
+#### Board Platform Compiler and Tool Versions

+The tools are specific to the board package platform and version.
+Due to their size and licensing restrictions, tools are not part of this repository and must be downloaded from Energia.

 | Board Version | Compiler                         | dslite     | mspdebug | ino2cpp |
 | ------------- | --------                         | ------     | -------- | ------- |